george24601/notes/devOps/network/concept.md

 Your instance is only aware of the private (internal) IP address space defined within the VPC and subnet.

-### LB
-4. Separate request and responding, the server behind respond directly => all servers will have the same VIP bound to their loopback -> use ARP to broacast VIP, and machine with such IP will reply its own MAC address, but only LB can respond to the ARP reqeust -> but LB will not change IP data header, that means server ports must match LB prots - DR mode
-* use lvs/f5 IN FRONT OF nginx, e.g. f5 can do 100k qps, and use the same keepalived + virtual IP trick on lvs - enough for most cases.
-Note that lvs is level 4, nginx is leve 7. i.e, lvs will share the same virtual IP.
-Note that Nginx in this case doesn't need keep alived anymore - lvs does this for you alreay!

 # MAC address

 a unique identifier assigned to a network interface controller (NIC) for communications at the data link layer of a network segment.